Good Indian Girl Goes: Iceland

 Go to Iceland!
 Explore all the superb scenery, enjoy the amazing culture, and carry a flask to stay warm and on budget!

-Saya Nagori is the Founder of WorldTravelHack.com and is also an ophthalmologist in New York City.
+Saya Nagori is an ophthalmologist and Chief Medical Officer at Simple Contacts in New York City.
 She is fluent in five languages and once snuck into a VMA party.
-You can follow her travels on Facebook or on Instagram.